VaidehiM-sys/Inventory-Management-System-using-GraphQL/README.md

 ## How to run the project

-   * In Windows powershell navigate to the project folder and type <b> npm start <b>
+   * In Windows powershell navigate to the project folder and type <b> npm start </b>
-   * In the web browser type localhost:3000/ and the applciation page will be displayed
+   * In the web browser type <b> https://localhost:3000/ </b> and the applciation page will be displayed
    * Add inventory items by filling / choosing appropriate details.
 The added items will be displayed on the webpage